243135-tech/243135-tech/README.md

 🎶 Fun Facts

-I love sports (I play rugby since I was a child) and hicking!
+I love sports (I play rugby since I was a child) and hiking!

 If you're interested in human-robot interaction, embedded development, or brain-inspired AI, feel free to explore my repositories and reach out!